All Saints Presbyterian Church (ASPC) is a relatively new church but one with roots stretching back much longer.

 Gateshead Presbyterian Church (GPC) began public worship services on 8 February, 2009.
 GPC soon joined with DPC in helping Dr Kevin Bidwell begin a Bible study in 2010 that would later become Sheffield Presbyterian Church (formally constituted as a mission’s work in 2011).
-A theological seminary; Westminster Presbyterian Theological Seminaryin (WPTS), began in September 2013.
+A theological seminary; Westminster Presbyterian Theological Seminary (WPTS), began in September 2013.
 GPC was officially recognised as a particular congregation of the EPCEW on 29 November, 2014.
 After nearly two years of Bible study meetings, a service to mark the start of Hexham Presbyterian Church under church planting minister Rev Josh Rieger was held 1 February, 2015.
 In spring 2019 we were able to give thanks to God as we sent out a core group to begin a church plant in the city of Sunderland under the leadership of Revd Nathan Hilton.

 A Move to Newcastle – for All Saints

 The first services there were the installation of our Minister for Pastoral Care, Revd Benjamin Wontrop on Saturday 12th October 2019, followed by our thanksgiving and dedication services on Sunday the 13th October 2019.
-We give thanks to God for His goodness to us thus far and we prayerfully rely on Him as we look to proclaim His truth to the people of the North East and worship Him here, with all the saints.
+We give thanks to God for His goodness to us so far and prayerfully rely on Him as we look to proclaim His truth to the people of the North East and worship Him with all the saints here.